amaisano/ha-bash-listener/README.md

 ## What?

 Bash script that listens to specified state changes from entities in your Home Assistant server.
-Uses curl as a lightweight way of getting initial states, and websockets to monitor push events.
+Uses wget (curl is broken in Mac OS 13.3) as a lightweight way of getting initial states, and websockets to monitor push events.
 Allows you to execute any command line code when an entity state changes.

 ### Optional